 Regular meetings take place with industry's training managers, chief engineers, factory/site managers and regional managers.
 This gives an opportunity for their current and future training needs to be discussed and developed.
-Regular site visits are undertaken in the context of the Faculty's part time students; however, this also contributes to our full-time provision.

 Open Door Policy

 Staff operate an open-door policy, whereby students may 'pop in' to have a chat about anything they may be concerned about or need some help with.
 The feedback from the students, indicate that this is the most useful method of communicating and usually resolves any issues immediately.